Beer Rebranding. Only way to win.

 The entire alcoholic beverage market

-Still, if a new trend will emerge, it’s that Budweiser will remain the King of Beers.
+Still, if a new trend emerges, Budweiser will remain the King of Beers.
 (Read about the critical market research that predicts behaviors)

 Bud needed a change